teacher-aj/HeschelCS/project_00_basic_webpage/README.md

-# Homework 0: Building a webpage
+# Project 0: Building a webpage

 **Description:**